MartinPaulEve/meve-iac/README.md

 This setup configures SSL certificates using AWS Certificate Manager.
 It uses DNS-based validation to authenticate the certificates.
 This can require a manual intervention the first time it's setup.

 ## S3 / Storage
-This setup creates four S3 buckets:
+This setup creates two S3 buckets:

 * The site itself (root_bucket)
-* The www subdomain redirect (www_bucket)
-* The books subdomain redirect (books_bucket)
 * The artifact bucket (artifact_bucket) for Lambda@Edge function builds

-Future versions could remove the dependence on the www and books buckets as this can be handled by the Lambda@Edge function.

 ## DNS / Route 53
 The Route 53 configuration is designed for my Protonmail setup and contains MX, DMARC, and SPF records to allow this.
 A "gotcha" when spinning up fresh infrastructure is that you need to update the nameservers on the domain, even if the domain is registered with Route 53.
 It might be possible to update these automatically.